danielr1996/fritzbox_exporter/README.md

 This exporter is tested with a Fritzbox 7490 and 7390 with software version 06.51.

+# Running with pre compiled binaries
+Download the version appropiate for your os and architecture from [github](https://github.com/danielr1996/fritzbox_exporter/releases)

+Run with `./fritzbox_exporter-<os>-arch>`

 ## Building (Uses Go Modules, so no GO Path required)
+To cross compile simple change the values of GOOS and GOARCH ([list of supported OS and ARCH](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63))

     git clone https://github.com/danielr1996/fritzbox_exporter.git
     cd fritzbox_exporter
-    go install # Install the binary to $GOROOT/bin go build -o fritzbox_exporter # Build a binary in the local directory go run main.go # Run directly without creating an executable
+    go install # Install the binary to $GOROOT/bin GOOS=linux GOARCH=amd64 go build -o fritzbox_exporter # Build a binary in the local directory go run main.go # Run directly without creating an executable

 ## Running